toastisme/dials_browser_experiment_viewer/README.md

 - Hover over beam to see beam direction, and wavelength (if monochromatic)
 - Compare calculated reflections of current model against observed reflections

-## Limitations
-- Currently displays only the first experiment in the .expt file